awsdocs/amazon-transcribe-developer-guide/doc_source/websocket-med.md

 | 11 | :event\-type | 7 | 10 | AudioEvent |
 | 13 | :message\-type | 7 | 5 | event |

-To end the audio data stream, send an empty audio chunk in an event\-stream\-encoded message\.
+To end the audio data stream, send an empty audio chunk in an event stream encoded message\.

 ## Handling a WebSocket streaming response<a name="websocket-streaming-med-response-med"></a>

-The response contains event\-stream\-encoded raw bytes in the payload\.
+The response contains event stream encoded raw bytes in the payload\.
 It contains the standard prelude and the following headers\.

 | Header name byte length | Header name \(string\) | Header value type | Value string byte length | Value string \(UTF\-8\) |